Back to the home page

 g.
 Reboot.

 h.
-Now you can check whether the change has been implemented with this command (use copy/paste):
+Now you can check whether the change has been implemented with this command (use copy/paste to transfer this complicated command line into the terminal, don't try to type it):

 Why zswap is better than zRam (and never use both of them simultaneously!)

-1.1.
+1.2.1.
 There's also an alternative RAM swap feature called zRam, which is not as good as zswap.
-The reasons that zswap is generally better than its alternative zRam, are twofold:
+The reasons that zswap is generally better than its alternative zRam, are as follows:zswap taxes the CPU less than zRam.
+Sometimes much less: especially with desktop use the difference can be significant.
+But there's more at play:

-You can find more background information concerning zswap versus zRam here and here.
-Web pages gone?
-Download an offline copy of both articles here.
+You can find more background information about why zswap is usually better than zRam here.
+Web page gone?
+Download an offline copy of that article here.

 Note: Don't install zRam when you use zswap, because it's downright counterproductive in combination with zswap!